rollingrock/CommonLibSF_Plugin_Template/README.md

 # Plugin Template for CommonLibSF
-Start Project Template for use with CommonLibSF
+Starter Project Template for use with CommonLibSF